Lauren Benton (historian): Biography

-Benton was professor of history at New York University and professor of history and law at Vanderbilt University before moving to Yale.
-She served s Dean for Humanities and Dean of the Graduate School of Arts and Science at New York University, and as Dean of the College of Arts and Science at Vanderbilt University.
+Benton was professor of history at New York University and professor of history and law at Vanderbilt University before joining the faculty at Yale.
+She served as Dean for Humanities and Dean of the Graduate School of Arts and Science at New York University and as Dean of the College of Arts and Science at Vanderbilt University.

 In 2019, Benton received the Toynbee Prize for significant contributions to global history.